-- If you decide to write to us, you can draft your own letter or you can use the appeal/complaint form on page 208.
+- If you decide to write to us, you can draft your own letter or you can use the appeal/complaint form on page 209.
 Be sure to include your first and last name, the number from the front of your Buckeye Health Plan Member ID Card, and your address and telephone number.
-You should also include any information that helps explain your problem. - For additional details on how to reach us for appeals, refer to Chapter 2, Section A, page 17. - If you have questions, please call Buckeye Health Plan at 1-866-549-8289 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on holidays, you may be asked to leave a message.
-Your call will be returned within the next business day.
-If you need to speak to your care manager, please call 1-866-549-8289 (TTY: 711), 24 hours a day, 7 days a week, 365 days a year.
-These calls are free.
-For more information, visit mmp.buckeyehealthplan.com.

-• You can ask us for a "standard appeal" or a "fast appeal."
+You should also include any information that helps explain your problem. - For additional details on how to reach us for appeals, refer to Chapter 2, Section A, page 17. - You can ask us for a "standard appeal" or a "fast appeal."